Chemical cartridge: Combined cartridges and canisters

 Combined, or multi-gas canisters and cartridges, protect from harmful gases by using multiple sorbents or catalysts.
-An example is ASZM-TEDA Carbon canister used in CBRN masks by the US Army.
+An example is the ASZM-TEDA Carbon canister used in CBRN masks by the US Army.
 This is a form of activated carbon saturated with copper, zinc, silver, and molybdenum compounds, as well as with triethylenediamine (TEDA).

 Classification and marking

 Cartridge selection comes after assessing the atmosphere.
 NIOSH guides cartridge (and canister) choice in the US along with manufacturer recommendations.

 European Union and Russia

 In the European Union (EU) and the Russian Federation (RF), manufacturers can certify cartridges intended for cleaning the air of various gaseous contaminants.
 The codes are covered by EN 14387, additionally, particulate codes P1, P2, and P3 are used.
 For example, A1P2 is the code for commonly used filters in industry and agriculture that provide protection against A-type gases, commonly occurring particulates, and other organic particulates.